 Hell in Paradise

 My next big vertigo attack came in Hawaii in the new-year 1997.
 In fact I had several vertigo attacks during my time in Hawaii.
 I was in Paradise but inside my head, it was hell.
-I was taken to a local clinic in a wheel chair.
-There they refused to see me, saying my insurance wasn’t accepted there.
-I was slumped in a wheel chair barely able to open my eyes and they refused to even check what was wrong with me.
-This was pretty shocking for someone used to the NHS in Britain.
+I was taken to a local clinic in an ambulance and wheeled into reception in a wheel chair.
+There they refused to see me,

 You may be given (or have been given) similar ‘diuretics’ to Hydrochlorothiazide.
-If you read up on diuretics, it is advised that you not be on them long term as they can actually cause the symptoms that they are designed to actually prevent (The same can be said of Stemetil – see above).
+If you read up on diuretics, it is advised that you not be on them long term as they can cause the symptoms that they are designed to actually prevent (The same can be said of Stemetil).
 The idea of a diuretic is to take excess fluid out of your body.

 ** The above may not be what happens in every case.
-With better MRI technology now, there is evidence that in at least some case the sac may be dry and withered**
+With better MRI technology now, there is evidence that in at least some cases the sac may be dried and withered**